 The law in Scotland doesn’t mean that couples who live together have automatic rights or responsibilities.
-What it does do is put a safety net in place so that if you and your partner split up, you may be able to make a claim against them or – if they die – against their estate.
-It also gives both parents certain rights and responsibilities to their children.
+What it does do is put a safety net in place so that if you and your partner split up, you may be able to make a claim against them.
+You may also be able to make a claim against their estate if they die and haven’t left you anything or haven’t left you enough, in their will.
+The law in Scotland also gives both parents certain rights and responsibilities to their children.

-SAVVY TIP: There’s a common misconception that when a couple who lived together in Scotland split up, one person will automatically have to pay the other a ‘financial settlement’, but that’s simply not the case.
+SAVVY TIP: There’s a common misconception that when a couple who lived together in Scotland split up, one person will automatically have to pay the other some money, but that’s simply not the case.

 Marriage by ‘habit and repute’

 Let’s get some other myths out of the way.
 Many believe – wrongly – that ‘common law’ marriage has been recognised in Scotland for a number of years.
-The truth is that it’s never been the case, although in the past it was possible for couples to claim similar rights to married couples if they lived together and were thought to be married.
+The truth is that it’s never been the case.
+What is true is that in the past it was possible for couples to claim similar rights to married couples if they lived together and were thought to be married.
+This is referred to as marriage by habit and repute.
 Not many couples were able to take advantage of it and it was abolished in the Family Law Act of 2006.

 Your rights if you break up